 Buying a percentage means a smaller deposit and smaller mortgage.
 It’s a sooner first step on the ladder for lots of people.
 Usually, you can also carry on buying shares, to own it 100%.

-New phase of spacious 2 and 3 bedroom Shared Ownership in Kent
+Final phase of spacious 2 bedroom apartments available through the Shared Ownership scheme in Kent

 Local area information